oxheadalpha/tezos-k8s/charts/snapshotEngine/README.md

 Subsequent jobs and pods are dependent on AWS S3 buckets, AWS ACM Certificates, Route 53 DNS Records, and AWS Route 53 domains.

-All of these resources can be deployed to a real AWS EKS cluster with https://github.com/oxheadalpha/oxheadinfra.
-However testing in minikube without AWS mocking tools would not be possible.
+Testing in minikube without AWS mocking tools is not possible.
+You should create your own EKS cluster to test.

 ## Setup